jmhollinger/salesforce-subscription-models/README.md

 # Documentation

-To view the documentation site for this project, run `dbt docs serve` and visit http://localhost:8080.
+To view the auto-generated documentation site for this project, run `dbt docs serve` and visit http://localhost:8080.